Freedom of speech by country: Hong Kong

 However, many residents of Hong Kong have been arrested under the "Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region" including pro-democracy politicians, activists and protestors.
 In 2021, pro-democracy newspaper, Apple Daily had $18 million (HKD) of its assets frozen and its editor-in-chief and four other executives arrested for publishing more than 30 articles calling on countries to impose sanctions on Hong Kong and mainland China.
 In 2021, the Tiananmen Square Museum was accused of 'inciting subversion' and raided by police who removed its exhibits and arrested four members of the group running the museum.
+Furthermore, in 2024, the "Safeguarding National Security Ordinance" was passed, implementing harsh punishments for actions including but not limited to "inciting hatred against China’s Communist Party leadership" and “inciting disaffection of public officers."

 India

 The Indian Constitution guarantees freedom of speech to every citizen, but itself allows significant restrictions.
 In India, citizens are theoretically free to criticize government, politics, politicians, bureaucracy and policies, but there have been many cases of arrests of those who do so.
 There have been landmark cases in the Indian Supreme Court that have affirmed the nation's policy of allowing free press and freedom of expression to every citizen, with other cases in which the Court has upheld restrictions on freedom of speech and of the press.
 Article 19 of the Indian constitution states that: